BorisDog/specifications/source/unified-test-format/unified-test-format.rst

   message counts are the same and that there are no extra messages emitted by the client during the test run.

+- ``ignoreLogMessages``: Optional array of `expectedLogMessage`_ objects.
+List of messages, which should be ignored on the corresponding client while executing `operations`_.

+- ``ignoreExtraLogs``: Optional boolean.
+Specifies how the messages array is matched against the observed logs.
+If false, observed logs after all specified logs have matched MUST cause a test failure; if true, observed logs after all specified logs have been matched MUST NOT cause a test failure.
+Defaults to false.

 expectedLogMessage
 ~~~~~~~~~~~~~~~~~~